Summary

 Shingles, chickenpox and pregnancy

 An attack of shingles during pregnancy will not harm the unborn baby.
-The mother is already carrying the varicella zoster virus before developing shingles and there is no increase in the risk of passing it on to the fetus if shingles develops.
-However, an attack of chickenpox during pregnancy can be serious and requires urgent medical attention.
+The mother is already carrying the varicella zoster virus before developing shingles and there is no increase in the risk of passing it on to the foetus if shingles develops.

 Post-herpetic neuralgia (PHN)